+Which is the closest antonym for the word isolation?

+- (A) companionship

+- B hibernation

+- © employment

+- D adolescence

-Question 4 Which is the closest antonym for the word isolation?
-(A) companionship (B) hibernation (C) employment (D) adolescence Question 5 The reader can tell from the Article that A Shoichi Yokoi made the choice to rejoin the Japanese Army after returning to his homeland in January 1972 B Shoichi Yokoi would have remained in hiding even longer had he not been "captured" by two fishermen while setting shrimp traps near Talofofo Falls © Shoichi Yokoi, a tailor by trade, brought several spare uniforms with him when he went into hiding because he wasn't sure how long he'd remain in the wild © Shoichi Yokoi was ready to return home to Japan in 1952 after learning that World War II had ended year earlier Question 6 The Article states: Still, Yokoi received a hero's welcome in Tokyo as millions of Japanese watched his return on television.
+Shoichi Yokoi made the choice to rejoin the Japanese Army after returning to his homeland in January 1972

+(B) Shoichi Yokoi would have remained in hiding even longer had he not been "captured" by two fishermen while setting shrimp traps near Talofofo Falls

+© Shoichi Yokoi, a tailor by trade, brought several spare uniforms with him when he went into hiding because he wasn't sure how long he'd remain in the wild

+Shoichi Yokoi was ready to return home to Japan in 1952 after learning that World War II had ended years earlier

+Still, Yokoi received a hero's welcome in Tokyo as millions of Japanese watched his return on television.
 Many of his generation were deeply moved by his fierce loyalty to time-honored Japanese values.
 They showered him with money, gifts, and praise.
 Many younger Japanese, however, viewed ganbaru as pointless.
-They felt that Yokoi was a symbol of a prideful principl whose time was over.
-Why did the author include this passage?
-To point out the problems that Yokoi had in trying to adapt to life in Japan To suggest that most Japanese did not consider Yokoi's actions to be heroic To show that Yokoi did not want to return to Japan in spite of the praise he received there To describe the range of public response to Yokoi's return to Japan in 1972 Question 7 Look at this passage from the Article: A soldier by training and instinct , Yokoi lived in a state of constant alert until the very end.
+They felt that Yokoi was a symbol of a prideful principle whose time was over.

+- (A) To point out the problems that Yokoi had in trying to adapt to life in Japan - (B) To suggest that most Japanese did not consider Yokoi's actions to be heroic - © To show that Yokoi did not want to return to Japan in spite of the praise he received there - D To describe the range of public response to Yokoi's return to Japan in 1972

+A soldier by training and instinct, Yokoi lived in a state of constant alert until the very end.
 He was finally "captured" by two fishermen in January 1972, while setting shrimp traps in a river near Talofofo Falls.

-In this passage, the word instinct means
+In this passage, the word instinct means .

-(A) the ability to make somebody do something by the use of force or threats

-B natural way of being that makes a person act in a particular way C a strong feeling of enthusiasm or excitement about doing something D the act of picking or deciding between two or more possibilities
+- (A) the ability to make somebody do something by the use of force or threats - (B) natural way of being that makes a person act in a particular way - c a strong feeling of enthusiasm or excitement about doing something - (b) the act of picking or deciding between two or more possibilities

-- (A) Why Shoichi Yokoi decided to retreat to the hills of Talofofo River basin in 1944 - B How Shoichi Yokoi made his clothing from natural elements within his environment - © What Shoichi Yokoi had to eat in order to survive while hiding out in the wilds of Guam - (D) How Shoichi Yokoi came to realize that World War II had ended years earlier
+- (A) Why Shoichi Yokoi decided to retreat to the hills of Talofofo River basin in 1944 - (B) How Shoichi Yokoi made his clothing from natural elements within his environment - © What Shoichi Yokoi had to eat in order to survive while hiding out in the wilds of Guam - D How Shoichi Yokoi came to realize that World War II had ended years earlier